0x1d7/bschttpd/README.md

-## Basic Httpd
+## BasicHttpd

-This basic httpd server is built off of the cross-platform [Kestrel web server in ASP.NET](https://learn.microsoft.com/aspnet/core/fundamentals/servers/kestrel).
+This BasicHttpd server is built off of the cross-platform [Kestrel web server in ASP.NET](https://learn.microsoft. com/aspnet/core/fundamentals/servers/kestrel).

 It provides basic functionality, including HTTP as well as HTTPS support, HTTP/1.1, HTTP/2.0, and HTTP/3.0 support.
-It is cross-platform and should run on Windows, Linux, and macOS (macOS does not have HTTP/3 support).
+It is cross-platform and should run on Windows, Linux, and macOS.

 # Should I use this?